The Abortion Pill

 How do I know the abortion pill worked?

 We can confirm that you are no longer pregnant when you come for a follow-up visit about 2 weeks after your abortion.
-This appointment is extremely important and will be scheduled at the time you pick up the pill.

 How will the abortion pill affect my periods?